Ian Pike, PhD

 Karen Sadler, MCP

 Karen received her Masters in City Planning in 2005.
 Karen has come from the early years non-profit sector in Vancouver, where she facilitated local and public sector collaboration towards a more integrated system of services and supports for young children and their families.
-Karen currently serves as the Prevent Shaken Baby BC Program Manager and provides education and resources to professionals supporting families.
-She is also the point person for the program’s public education campaign, CLICK for Babies.
+Karen is the Prevent Shaken Baby BC Program Manager and oversees the provincial-wide delivery of the PURPLE program education and resources to health and community professionals supporting families.
+She is also the point person for the program’s social media and public education campaign.

 Fahra Rajabali, MSc